ReScience/ReScience-submission/article/Larisch-2018.md

 the burst timing-dependent plasticity experiment (**Fig.** 3 in [@Clopath2010]), the influence of spiking order to connectivity (**Fig.** 4a, down and **Fig.** 4b, down in [@Clopath2010]) and the emergent of receptive fields by presenting natural scenes (**Fig.** 7d in [@Clopath2010]).
+\newline

 To reproduce the STDP learning window (see \textbf{Fig. \ref{Fig_exp}} left), we create a list of discrete time points where the pre- or postsynaptic neurons should emit spikes.
 The presynaptic neuron spikes every $50 ms$.
-The postsynaptic neurons spikes in a range from $1 ms$ to $15 ms$ before or after the presynaptic neuron.
+The postsynaptic neuron spikes in a range from $1 ms$ to $15 ms$ before or after the presynaptic neuron.
+Both neurons are AdEx neurons and connected to each one input neuron to control the spiking behavior.
 As mentioned in the original publication the variable of the homeostatic mechanism ($\bar{\bar{u}}$) is set to a fix value of $1 mV^2$.
+\newline

 For the repetition frequency experiment or the triplet experiment (see \textbf{Fig. \ref{Fig_exp}} right), the number of pre- and postsynaptic spike pairs increases from a pair frequency of
 $0.1 Hz$ to $50 Hz$.
 The time between a pre- and postsynaptic spike of a pair is
 $10 ms$.
+As in the previous experiment, we implement a network with two AdEx neurons, they are connected to each other to observe the weight change.
 To reproduce this experiments, it was necessary to set $\bar{\bar{u}}$ to a fixed value as mentioned in the original publication [@Clopath2010].
 The parameter changes are shown in **Tab.** @tbl:table_FH.
+\newline

 Clopath and colleagues demonstrated three burst timing-dependent plasticity experiments.
 In the first task, they changed the number of postsynaptic spikes from one up to three,